- School Discipline

 Public Speaking Competition

 In CTSS, we believe in providing ample avenues and opportunities for our Clementeens to participate in public speaking.
-Clementeens with good oratorical skills are identified and trained to participate in competitions such as the YMCA Plain English Speaking Awards, ACJC Orator’s Trophy.
+Clementeens with good oratorical skills are identified and trained to participate in competitions such as the YMCA Plain English Speaking Awards, National Public Speaking Competition, and ACJC Orator’s Trophy.

 Writing Competitions